 With regard to supply, at the start of December 2019 Hellenic Shipping News reported that “stocks of gasoil and other middle distillates have remained comfortable and there has been little pressure on refining capacity to make them.
 The predicted marine fuel crisis has failed to materialise”.
 It seems that the trade war between China and the US, together with a slowdown in global manufacturing and trade have meant that the scale of shortages in supply that some foresaw have thus far not occurred.

-In a few words: IMO 2020 is an ambitious step towards reducing the harmful environmental effects caused by ship emissions.
+In summary: IMO 2020 is an ambitious step towards reducing the harmful environmental effects caused by ship emissions.
 The regulations have however necessitated high risk decisions, due for example to the uncertainty surrounding future fuel prices, with increasing concerns about the allowability of scrubbers being used in and around some of the world’s busiest ports.
 In the short term freight rates are expected to increase, in order that costs can be covered to accommodate the necessary changes.
-IMO 2020 does however make real progress towards a cleaner and more sustainable maritime sector, one that respects the planet and is seen to be acknowledging the expectations of society as a whole.40
+IMO 2020 does however make real progress towards a cleaner and more sustainable maritime sector, one that respects the planet and is seen to be acknowledging the expectations of society as a whole.

 A few words about CompassAir